• About

 23 Sunday Feb 2014

-Posted by Brigid Jackson in Green tips, Growing, Organic
+Posted Green tips, Growing, Organic

 clivia, Cutting (plant), cuttings, division, gardening, layering, nature, plant, propagation, Seed, seeds, vegetative propagation